willstepp/writings/hunger/hunger.md

 Because we want the hunters to hunt they will remain in the valley and we will set up a system of checkpoints whereby the kills will be delivered and passed onto the next.
 Then after a week the hunters will return for a break to see their families and to rest.
 Then we start again.

 By doing this we will be able to store enough meat to last throughout the year.
-Through next Winter.
+Through next winter.
 The days are now long but we must not forget they will not always be so.
 We must not forget that our Mother the Earth is kind but she is also harsh.
 Our people are strong and by working together will survive this blight.
 We will not starve.

 ~

-The pre-dawn mornings of Summer were humid but today there was a gentle breeze that blew across the high grass in the meadow where Tye and Mika hunted together.
+The summer mornings were humid but today there was a gentle breeze that blew across the high grass in the meadow where Tye and Mika hunted together.
 They were stalking deer.
 Nearby, a small creek fed into a pond and this particular spot had been lucky to them several times before and they hoped it would be today.

 Tye strapped the decoy to his right arm and crawled flat on his stomach to the edge of the water.
 Then he lifted the mock deer head in a realistic way so that it could just be seen from afar.